 ví hí sótor ásr̥kṣata néndraṃ devám amaṃsata |

 yátrā́madad vr̥ṣā́kapir aryáḥ puṣṭéṣu mátsakhā víśvasmād índra úttaraḥ ||10.86.01||

-“Where Vr̥ṣā́kapi revelled with the help of the enemy, people have stopped sacrificing and do not consider I’ndra as god.
+“Where the ‘devoted’ Vr̥ṣā́kapi revelled with the wealth (of the enemy), people have stopped sacrificing and do not consider I’ndra as god.
 I’ndra is superior to all.”

 However, whoever Vr̥ṣā́kapi was, the king seemed to have been close to him and was slow to see that there was dissatisfaction with his reign being fomented by him and was indulgent towards him.